tagnja/blog/source/draft/mysql-optimization-index.md

 There is **a rule of thumb** for choosing column order: place the most selective columns first in the index.
 It can be helpful in some cases, but it's usually much less important than avoiding random I/O and sorting, all things considered.
 Specific cases vary, so there's no one-size-fits-all rule.
 This rule of thumb is probably less important than you think.

 Placing the most selective columns first can be a good idea when there is no sorting or grouping to consider, and thus the purpose of the index is only to optimize WHERE lookups.
-For exmaple:
+For example:

 ```sql
 SELECT * FROM payment WHERE staff_id = 2 AND customer_id = 584;